 ATRA awards Professional Membership to applicants that have a degree concentration in Therapeutic Recreation.
 The degree program must meet specified coursework and practicum criteria.
 Graduates of these academic programs are prepared to enter practice as a Recreation Therapist.

 FAQs: Grandfathering Education & Experience

-Q: The Recreation Therapist employed in my agency does not have a degree or diploma that corresponds with 2021 requirements; but is currently a professional member of ATRA.
-Will they be able to retain their professional membership with ATRA after 2021?
+2. The Recreation Therapist employed in my agency does not have a degree or diploma that corresponds with 2021 requirements; but is currently a professional member of ATRA.
+Will they be able to retain their professional membership?